thegirlin3c/the-girl-in-3c/_posts/2026-08-11-i-don't-want-a-boyfriend-i-want-a-man-to-ruin-my-life-a-little.md

 You either get it or you don't.

-- love, the girl in 3C
+-love, the girl in 3C